Adaickalavan/IceCreamAPI/README.md

 3. **Docker Notes**
    + When docker-compose is run with Docker-Toolbox, go to `192.168.99.100:8080/` to interact with the application. `192.168.99.100` is the IP address of your docker-machine.
 Execute `docker-machine ip` to get IP address of your docker-machine.
-   + To tear down all containers and stored volume: `docker-compose down -v`
+   + To tear down current containers and stored volume: `docker-compose down -v`
    + To prune all dangling containers, networks, and build caches: `docker system prune`